crptec/sinovate/docs/desktopqtwallet.md

 Please encrypt your wallet before making a backup that authorizes the backup to be encrypted.

-For this, Go to Settings -> Encrypt wallet for encryption.
+For this, Go to **Settings -> Encrypt** wallet for encryption.

 After that, enter the password for the wallet.
-You must remember the password to access your SIN funds as there's no way to recover your SIN without it.
+You must remember the password to access your SIN funds as **there is no way to recover** your SIN without it.

-Note: The wallet does not restart after encrypting, but encryption is ready for use.
+**Note:** The wallet does not restart after encrypting, but encryption is ready for use.

 ## Unlock your Wallet